 How can you inspire your team to focus on the long-term customer relationship?
 Reward behaviors that benefit clients like holding regular feedback sessions to share and learn from customer experiences.
 Think about creating a playbook that emphasizes relationship-building activities.
 Celebrating both new contracts and renewals with the broader team.

-You’ll more easily gain the trust of clients, build purpose, and even save costs – acquiring new customers can cost between five and 25 times more than keeping existing ones.
+You’ll more easily gain the trust of clients, build purpose, and even save costs – acquiring new customers can cost around five times more than keeping existing ones.

 2. Hire the right people, and onboard communally